4km3/hms/docs/day2/microservices/slides/Microservices.md

 ---

+### The Reasons to Split the Monolith

+---

+Pace of Change.

+---

+Team Structure.

+---

+Security.
+---

+Technology requirements.

+---

+Performance.

+---

 ### Practice 2.

 Split the monolith.
 Create a microservice for any of the bounded context detect in the previous practice.